rkustner/rkustner-aws/README.md

 # rkustner-aws

-this is my collection if Amazon Webservices related code snippets
+this is my collection of Amazon Webservices related code snippets

 feel free to use them